FNNDSC/CHRIS_docs/README.md

 ## Overview
 ChRIS (**Ch**RIS **R**esearch **I**ntegration **S**ervice) is a novel and opensource software platform designed to manage and coordinate computation and data on a multitude of computing environments, from laptops to loosely connected groups of workstations, to high performance compute clusters, to public clouds.

+ChRIS is designed to manage the execution and data needs of a typical class of computational applications often used in research settings. **These are applications that require no user interaction once started** and typically initialize from a setup-data-state, have runtime specifications typically passed in command line arguments, and collect all output in files.

+While ChRIS itself has a web-based user interface, the applications (or plugins as they are also called) that perform the computations, do not have graphical user interfaces but are command line, containerized, Linux-based applications.

 ChRIS comprises a collection of REST-based web services, backend web apps, and various client-facing web front ends.
 The system is designed to make it as *easy* as possible for a developer to get his/her app running *anywhere* (computing environments).
 By conforming to a reasonable command-line standard for ChRIS applications, ChRIS makes it easy to dockerize and then run the research software

 ## Need